garbagetown/guideline/source_en/ArchitectureInDetail/Internationalization.rst

 .. _i18n_set_locale_jsp:

-JSP implementation
+Implementation of JSP
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-See the example below for jsp implements.
+See the example of implementation of JSP below.

 **JSP file for screen display**